xesscorp/XuLA2/FPGA/README.md

     the XuLA2 board. *Check the setting for the startup-clock - either JTAGCLK or CCLK - to make sure it complies with how you are using the XuLA2 board - either USB-connected or standalone.*

+`EchoTest`:
+    A simple design where the FPGA uses the HostIo communication module to receive characters from a PC and then echoes them back.

+`EchoTestVerilog`:
+    The same design as `EchoTest` except the top-level module is written in Verilog.

 `fast_blinker`:
     The LED blinker design sped-up by using a DCM from chapter 5 of the book "FPGAs!?
 Now What?".